seibelsh/sgamesolver/docs/source/interacting_with_the_solver.rst

 >>> homotopy.solver.save_file("example.txt")
 Current state saved as example.txt.

-You can then always return to that state later:
+You can then always return to that state later, even after a reboot or on another computer:

 >>> homotopy.solver.load_file("example.txt")
 State successfully loaded from example.txt.